-We consider factors such as the advice of a proxy voting agent when deciding how to vote and may also consider research from our asset managers.
 We vote always in the best interests of the Fund, in line with the Responsible Investment Policy, and we use our judgement when considering whether to follow the proxy voting agent's recommendations.

-Summary of Voting activity is reported annually to the Trustee board, but if deemed relevant, some of the key highlights might be shared with the Board on a more frequent basis.
+Summary of voting activity is reported annually to the Trustee board, but if deemed relevant, some of the key highlights might be shared with the Trustee board on a more frequent basis.

-In line with Regulations, we publicly disclose example of significant votes and summary of voting activity in an annual Implementation Statement.
+In line with Regulations, we publicly disclose examples of significant votes and summary of voting activity in the annual Implementation Statement.